How To Write An Employee Handbook (Step-By-Step Guide)

 NDNA and conflict of interest: Depending on your business, you may require your employees to sign a non-disclosure agreement (NDNA).
 Explain any conflict of interest policies you have, and what constitutes a violation of these policies.

-Disciplinary Actions: Part of laying out what you expect is letting employees know that there will be discipline when these expectations are not met.
+Disciplinary actions: Part of laying out what you expect is letting employees know that there will be discipline when these expectations are not met.
 However, avoid the temptation to go into too much detail in this section.

 The more detail you provide, the more likely it is you’ll leave something out.

-If your approach is more general, then it will actually cover a broader range and give you the flexibility to address issues rather than if you attempted to outline every single possibility.
+If your approach to performance is more general, then it will actually cover a broader range and give you the flexibility to address issues rather than if you attempted to outline every single possibility.
 Progressive discipline often works in most cases, but there are times you need to fire an employee as soon as possible.
 It’s best to make it clear that breaking rules and policies will result in a disciplinary process, but not lock yourself into too much detail.

-6. Caveats.
+6. Caveats

 It is important to note in your handbook that the document is not a contract promising continued employment (more on that next).
 Instead, it is a handbook that is the final say regardless of any previous documents on policies.